Mr-Vansh-Thakur/Netflix_SQL_Project/README.md

 - Identify actors with the highest number of appearances.
 - Categorize content based on specific keywords.
 - Solve real-world business problems using SQL queries.

+## Dataset

+The data for this project is sourced from the Kaggle dataset:

+- Dataset Link: [Movies Dataset]{https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download}